 Between 13 and 18 November 2007, the THEMIS satellites encountered regions of enhanced whistler wave power (filter bank values greater than 1 mV/m) on multiple passes.
-At this time, THEMIS D and E had nearly identical trajectories (Figure 3), while THEMIS C had a higher apogee at a slightly shifted local time.

-Wave power in the 2.5 kHz band was minimal on 12 November, but starting on 13 November, power began to build on the outbound legs.
-Amplitudes on the outbound leg remained high during passes on 13-14 November, and then diminished on 15 November (Figure 4, panel a).
+Wave power in the 2.5 kHz band was minimal on 12 November, but starting on 13 November, wave power began to build on the outbound legs.
+Wave power on the outbound leg remained high during passes on 13-14 November, and then diminished on 15 November (Figure 4, panel a).
 Starting on 16 November, wave power then began to build on the inbound leg (panels b-f), reaching high and sustained values through 17 November before returning to low values on 18 November (panel g).